- Location: 6/29 Rani Bhawani Gali, Tripura Bhairwi Rd, Lahori Tola, Varanasi, Uttar Pradesh 221001

 The Vishalakshi Temple or Vishalakshi Gauri Temple is located at mir Ghat on the banks of the Ganges at Varanasi in Uttar Pradesh, India.
 This Hindu temple is devoted to the goddess Vishalakshi Maa (indicates large-eyed Devi) and It is among 51 Shakti Pitha, the most spiritual temples devoted to the Hindu Divine Mother.

 The chief legend of Vishalakshi relates to the creation of the Shakti Peethas.
 Sati, the daughter of Prajapati Daksha, was married to the god Shiva versus his wishes.
-Daksha arranged a great yajna but did not invite Sati and also Shiva.
-Uninvited, Sati reached the yajna-site, where Daksha ignored Sati as well as Shiva.
+Daksha arranged a great yajna but did not invite Sati and Shiva.
+Uninvited, Sati reached the Yajna site, where Daksha ignored Sati as well as Shiva.

 Devotees take bathe in the holy water of the Gange prior to using worship to the Vishalakshi Maa.
-The devotees strongly believe that offering puja, Jal, chanting songs to the goddess is extremely profitable as Goddess give success and wealth.
-Single females worship the Goddess Vishalakshi to get their groom, childless mother for getting a kid, and regrettable people for their bright fortune.
+The devotees strongly believe that offering puja, Jal, and chanting songs to the goddess is extremely profitable as the Goddess gives success and wealth.
+Single females worship the Goddess Vishalakshi to get their groom, childless mothers to get a kid, and regrettable people for their bright fortune.

-The Vishalakshi Temple has a unique architecture of South Indian style.
+The Vishalakshi Temple has a unique architecture of the South Indian style.
 Adi Shankaracharya visited this temple in the 8th century CE and enshrined a Shri Yantra.
-The wonderfully beautified Gopuram over the main entryway shows Mata Lakshmi sitting on a Lotus with elephants on each sides.
-The outside space of the temple has Shivlings together with Nandi, a Ganesh sculpture and a statue of Adi Shankaracharya.
-Another space of the temple has the Navagrahas (Nine Planets).
-In the portico we can see representations of the 12 zodiac indications and the marital relationship of Lord Shiva and Minakshi Devi.
+The wonderfully beautified Gopuram over the main entryway shows Mata Lakshmi sitting on a Lotus with elephants on each side.
+The outside space of the temple has Shivlings together with Nandi, a Ganesh sculpture, and a statue of Adi Shankaracharya.
+Another space of the temple is the Navagrahas (Nine Planets).
+In the portico, we can see representations of the 12 zodiac indications and the marital relationship of Lord Shiva and Minakshi Devi.

-9 planetary deities from Vedic astrology in anthropomorphic form in Temple:
+9 planetary deities from Vedic astrology in anthropomorphic form in the Temple:

 - Surya (Sun)